Alcohol, Entertainment and Gaming Licensing

 Provision of regulated entertainment

-Regulated entertainment includes many of the activities offered for the benefit of your customers in, for example, attractions, public houses, hotels, guesthouses or club rooms at caravan parks, including:
+Regulated entertainment includes many of the activities offered for the benefit of customers in, for example, attractions, public houses, hotels, guesthouses or club rooms at caravan parks.
+These may include:

-• music – the public playing of recorded music (e.g. DJs) as an accompaniment to dancing.
+• Music, such as the public playing of recorded music (for example DJs) as an accompaniment to dancing.
 (See Live Music Act 2012 below).

 Temporary Event Notices (TENs)

-A Temporary Event Notice (TEN) is a licence to hold one-off licensable activities in an unlicensed premises and are particularly useful for attractions that want to stage a limited number of licensable events during the year.
-A single event can last up to 7 days and you are limited to a maximum of five per year if you do not hold a personal licence and 50 if you do.
-No more than 15 TENs can be given to a single premises in any calendar year and the total length of the events cannot exceed 21 days.
-Events covered by a TEN can only be attended by a maximum of 499 people and there must be a minimum of 24 hours between consecutive events.
+A Temporary Event Notice (TEN) is a licence to hold one-off licensable activities in unlicensed premises, and is particularly useful for attractions that want to stage a limited number of licensable events during the year.
+A single event can last up to seven days, and you are limited to a maximum of five per year if you do not hold a personal licence or 50 if you do.
+No more than 20 TENs can be given to a single premises in any calendar year, and the total length of the events cannot exceed 26 days.
+Events covered by a TEN can only be attended by a maximum of 499 people, and there must be a minimum of 24 hours between consecutive events.

-The Temporary Event Notice section of the Gov.uk website gives more information related to TENs and how to apply for one.
+The Temporary Event Notice section of Gov.uk gives more information related to TENs and how to apply for one.

 Types of licences